Table of contents

 Hibernate: update customers set email=?, name=?, user_icon=? where id=?

-That is, we go to the database by the array of bytes and send it again to update it.
-We have just expanded (and not a little), the use of the network to simply update the user’s name.
-And that is a problem for programmer “A”, who without knowing very well why, its function takes 3 times longer to resolve.
+That is, we go to the database to get the array of bytes and send it back to update it.
+We have just extended (and not a little), the use of the network to simply update the user’s name.
+And that is a problem for the programmer A, who without knowing why, his function takes 3 times longer to be solved.

-What is this about?
-It is because “great power entails great responsibility”.
-If we use an ORM, in this case SpringData/JPA/Hibernate, we have to keep in mind that what we do not program, it must invent it “in the best way it can” and normally, without enough information, since that information the programmer has it, that if bet on reducing the amount of code (and that’s good) you can fall into the trap that the final software is totally inefficient (and that’s bad).
+Why is this?
+Because “with great power comes great responsibility”.
+If we use an ORM, in this case SpringData/JPA/Hibernate, we have to take into account that what we do not program, he must invent it “the best way he can” and normally, without enough information, since that information is held by the programmer, who if he bets on reducing the amount of code (and that’s good) can fall into the trap that the final software is totally inefficient (and that’s bad).

-What solution is there?
+What is the solution?
 Easy.
-As much as an abstraction layer hides the database, we have to continue behaving like DBA.
+No matter how much an abstraction layer hides the database from us, we still have to behave as a DBA.
 That is, look at what is going to happen in the database and act accordingly.
-If what Programmer A wanted to do is update the name from the ID, it should have done a “UPDATE customers SET name =?
-WHERE ID =?”, Which in JPA would have been a fairly simple method:
+If what programmer A wanted to do is to update the name from the ID, he should have done an “UPDATE customers SET name=?
+WHERE ID=? “, which in JPA would have been a fairly simple method:

 @Modifying